Eric-Chung-0511/Learning-Record/Data Science Projects/Credit Score Classification/README.md

     * **Outstanding Debt**: The amount of outstanding debt plays a significant role, suggesting that lower outstanding debt is associated with better credit scores.

     * **Delay from Due Date**: Timeliness of payments (`Delay_from_due_date`) is crucial, highlighting the importance of paying bills on time.

+    * **Debt Per Account**: The `Debt_Per_Account` feature indicates the average debt per account, suggesting that managing debt across multiple accounts is an important factor in creditworthiness.

+    * **Debt to Income Ratio**: A lower `Debt_to_Income_Ratio` is generally associated with a better credit score, as it indicates a healthy balance between debt and income.

+    * **Income and Salary**: Features like `Annual_Income` and `Monthly_Inhand_Salary` are also important, as higher income and available salary typically correlate with better credit scores, reflecting the individual's capacity to meet financial obligations.

+    * **Credit Inquiries**: The number of credit inquiries (`Num_Credit_Inquiries`) can impact the credit score.
+Frequent inquiries may indicate higher credit risk, as they might suggest financial instability or aggressive credit seeking behavior.

+    * **Payment Behavior**: `Delayed_Payments_Per_Account` and `Payment_Behaviour_Encoded` features offer valuable insights into the customer's payment habits and discipline, which are essential for assessing creditworthiness.

+    * **Occupation and Payment of Minimum Amount**: Features like `Occupation_Encoded` and `Payment_of_Min_Amount_Encoded` provide additional context on the customer's job stability and payment behaviors, contributing to the overall assessment of their credit profile.

+    * **By analyzing these features comprehensively, we gain a deeper understanding of the various factors that influence credit scores and customer creditworthiness, enabling more accurate and effective credit score classification models.**

 3. **Potential Improvements**:
     * **Feature Engineering**: Further feature engineering could enhance model performance.
 For example, creating interaction features or using domain knowledge to derive new features.